MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/troubleshooting-dns-dynamic-update-issues.md

 As mentioned earlier, Microsoft recommends that client machines update their own DNS records rather than relying on the DHCP server.
 This is due to several reasons, and Microsoft has also implemented a design change to enforce this behavior.
 This change prevents the DHCP server from updating both A and PTR records for clients.
 To override this behavior, refer to [Unexpected DNS record registration behavior if DHCP server uses "Always dynamically update DNS records"](../../windows-server/networking/dns-registration-behavior-when-dhcp-server-manages-dynamic-dns-updates.md).

 Ideally, the client should update its own DNS record.
 However, if a record was previously updated by the DHCP server, the actual client won't be able to modify it.
-To address this, some enterprises enforce the DHCP server to continue to update the client’s records, which is strongly discouraged.
+To address this, some enterprises enforce the DHCP server to continue to update the client's records, which is strongly discouraged.

 The recommended approach is to allow the DHCP server, or the scavenging process, to remove the records.
 Once it's removed, the client will then be able to update it.